Owen Pallett: Solo work

-In October 2007 Final Fantasy released a vinyl 7" on Tomlab's Alphabet Single series (The Letter "X").
-The two tracks on "X", recorded in Montreal with Zach Condon, of the band Beirut; predate the album He Poos Clouds.
-The tracks – "Hey Dad" and "What Do You Think Will Happen Next?" are both played regularly at live shows.
+In October 2007, Final Fantasy released a vinyl 7" on Tomlab's Alphabet Single series (The Letter "X").
+The two tracks on X, recorded in Montreal with Zach Condon of the band Beirut, predate the album He Poos Clouds.
+The tracks "Hey Dad" and "What Do You Think Will Happen Next?" are both played regularly at live shows.
 The song "Hey Dad" contains a melody borrowed from the Nintendo video game "Super Mario Bros.
 3"; specifically it is the music from the "Coin Heaven" bonus/hidden stages.
-Also, the song is quite similar in melody, lyrics and tone to another of Pallett's songs – "→".
+Also, the song is quite similar in melody, lyrics and tone to another of Pallett's songs, "→".

-In March 2008, Owen Pallett under the alias Final Fantasy, collaborated with Grizzly Bear's Ed Droste on a cover of Björk's "Possibly Maybe" as part of Stereogum's tribute to Björk's album, Post.
+In March 2008, Owen Pallett, under the alias Final Fantasy, collaborated with Grizzly Bear's Ed Droste on a cover of Björk's "Possibly Maybe" as part of Stereogum's tribute to Björk's album Post.
 On their Final Fantasy releases, Pallett has collaborated with Leon Taheny, who is credited as drummer and engineer.

-In Fall 2008, Pallett released two EPs.
+In late 2008, Pallett released two EPs.
 The first one, Spectrum, 14th Century, was a collaboration with Beirut.
-The second EP, Plays To Please, was a tribute to fellow Torontonian Alex Lukashevsky and his group Deep Dark United.
+The second EP, Plays to Please, was a tribute to fellow Torontonian Alex Lukashevsky and his group Deep Dark United.
 On it, six Lukashevsky originals were reconfigured for a 35-piece big band, the Toronto-based St. Kitts Orchestra (which includes Drumheller's Nick Fraser, Paul Mathew of the Hidden Cameras, and a whistling Andrew Bird, among others).

-On December, 2009, Pallett began performing and recording under their own name.
+In December 2009, Pallett began performing and recording under their own name.
 The album Heartland was released on Domino Records on January 12, 2010.
 It was mixed by New York producer Rusty Santos.
 Also Pallett played Primavera Sound Festival 2010.
 In August 2010, Pallett released a four track EP entitled A Swedish Love Story on September 28 via Domino.
 The tracks received substantial airplay on community radio.
-Following the release of Heartland, Pallett has toured with guitarist/percussionist Thomas Gill and more recently with their former collaborators in Les Mouches, Rob Gordon and Matt Smith.
+Following the release of Heartland, Pallett has toured with guitarist/percussionist Thomas Gill and more recently with Rob Gordon and Matt Smith, their former collaborators in Les Mouches.

-On November 12, 2012, Pallett tweeted that Pallett had been working on a new album called In Conflict.
+On November 12, 2012, Pallett tweeted that they had been working on a new album called In Conflict.
 The album, their fourth full-length recording, was released May 27, 2014.

 In live performances, Pallett plays the violin into a loop pedal.
 Pallett uses Max/MSP and SooperLooper to do multi-phonic looping, which sends their violin signal to amplifiers across the stage.